gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 #### `OBS_EXP_PROCESSES` and `PILEUP_PROCESSES`

-Defines the number of processes to use per worker to calculate observed/expected matrices and pileups respectively.
+Defines the number of processes to use per worker to calculate observed/expected matrices and pileups, respectively.

 ## Docker compose files

-There are three different docker compose files that allow to start HiCognition in different modes:
+There are three different Docker compose files that allow starting HiCognition in different modes:

 - `docker-compose.yml` | This file is used to start HiCognition in "production mode"
 - `docker_dev.yml` | This file is used to start HiCognition in "development mode"